CivicDataLab/civicdatalab.github.io/content/team/shoaib/index.md

 Shoaib Ahmed is a Frontend Engineer currently working with Open Data Platforms.
 His areas of focus are building web apps and platforms that are semantic, accessible, inclusive, and efficient.

-At CivicDataLab, Shoaib mainly works with the Public Finance sector, building platforms that make data more easily understandable and accessible by a variety of users.
+At CivicDataLab, Shoaib mainly works across sector, building platforms that make data more easily understandable and accessible by a variety of users.

 Apart from this, Shoaib loves fanboying over great minimalistic designs, watching anime, reading novels, and building PCs.